kenlowrie/smd/docs/section/nsvar-doc.md

 [wrap_h.section(t="### [smdvar.il] Variable names")]
 Variable names in the [smdvar.b] namespace, well actually, in **any** namespace are restricted to these requirements:

-[ulist.wc_open]
+[ulist.wc_tag_open]
-Must begin with a letter or the underscore character Must contain only letters, numbers or underscores
-Are case sensitive.
-That is, abc and ABC are different variable names [ulist.wc_close]
+    Must begin with a letter or the underscore character Must contain only letters, numbers or underscores Are case sensitive.
+That is, abc and ABC are different variable names [ulist.wc_tag_close]

 Here are some examples of variable names: